 - Seattle – a strong apartment market fueled by continued population growth makes Seattle the market to watch

 - San Francisco – This market bubbled up first and crashed first, so it’s not surprising its recovery is leading the way

 - Washington, D.C. – The strong residential rental market will keep this market above the national average.

 - New York City – Coming in at number four, here is the summary of the city’s condition in the report’s own words, “New York takes a beating with the Wall Street “implosion” creating job losses and office vacancies.
 Hotels should continue to draw tourists with the weak dollar.
 Retail frenzy ends, but the wealthy keep Madison Avenue boutiques alive.
 With the condo/coop market at a “crest,” developers “should worry about flagging buyer demand.”

-As the market begins to show signs of recovery, the report strongly recommends investments in publicly-held real-estate investment trusts (REITs), which the authors argue will be well out in front of the recovery; indeed, a rally in REITs is likely the first sign of a coming broader rally throughout the real estate market.
+As the market begins to show signs of recovery, the report strongly recommends investments in publicly-held real-estate investment trusts (REITs), which the authors argue will be well out in front of the improvement; indeed, a rally in REITs is likely the first sign of a coming broader rally throughout the real estate market.

-New York City is expected to be one of the first cities to relapse into a strong growth pattern.
-The dollar’s recent rally is expected to last throughout a sizable portion of 2009, but as the global currency readjustment resumes course, and the euro gains steam towards the end of the year or in 2010, the NYC real estate market will likely regain an exceptionally strong source of stimulus.
+New York City is expected to be one of the first cities to relapse into a steady growth pattern.
+The dollar’s recent rally is likely to last throughout a sizable portion of 2009, but as the global currency readjustment resumes course, and the euro gains steam towards the end of the year or in 2010, the NYC real estate market will likely regain an exceptionally strong source of stimulus.